Sponsors

 National Historic Ships UK acknowledges the financial support of its sponsors

 NOUP HEAD was built as a Harbour Service Launch.
 Although the builder is not known, the build date is estimated as 1908.
-The hull is copper sheathed, double diagonal teak with a riveted galvanized plate casing above the solid teak deck.
+The hull is copper sheathed, double diagonal teak with a riveted galvanized plate casing above the solid teak deck, with an oak transom and bulwarks.
 Originally steam but converted to diesel probably for WW2 when a forward helm was also fitted.
 Now has a Leyland 500 diesel engine.

 Date built, builder unknown